-Components of a successful marketing campaign
+Components of a successful advertising and marketing campaign

 With the exception of awareness campaigns (which don’t usually include an offer), successful marketing campaigns include the following components: